mtumilowicz/big-data-scala-spark-batch-workshop/README1.md

         * The method returns the specified view as a dataframe, directly from the session, enabling you to avoid passing references to the dataframe itself.
 # data transformation
+* Transformations, Actions, and Lazy Evaluation
+    * Spark operations on distributed data can be classified into two types: transformations and actions
+    * Transformations, as the name suggests, transform a Spark DataFrame into a new DataFrame without altering the original data, giving it the property of immutability
+        * Put another way, an operation such as select() or filter() will not change the original DataFrame; instead, it will return the transformed results of the operation as a new DataFrame.
+    * All transformations are evaluated lazily.
+        * That is, their results are not computed imme‐ diately, but they are recorded or remembered as a lineage.
+            * A recorded lineage allows
+              Spark, at a later time in its execution plan, to rearrange certain transformations, coa‐ lesce them, or optimize transformations into stages for more efficient execution.
+                * Lazy
+                  evaluation is Spark’s strategy for delaying execution until an action is invoked or data is “touched” (read from or written to disk).
+            * An action triggers the lazy evaluation of all the recorded transformations
+    * While lazy evaluation allows Spark to optimize your queries by peeking into your chained transformations, lineage and data immutability provide fault tolerance.
+        * Because Spark records each transformation in its lineage and the DataFrames are immutable between transformations, it can reproduce its original state by simply replaying the recorded lineage, giving it resiliency in the event of failures.
+    * Transformations Actions
+      orderBy() show()
+      groupBy() take()
+      filter() count()
+      select() collect()
+      join() save()
+* Narrow and Wide Transformations
+    * Transformations can be classified as having either narrow dependencies or wide dependencies.
+Any transformation where a single output partition can be computed from a single input partition is a narrow transformation.
+For example, in the previous code snippet, filter() and contains() represent narrow transformations because they can operate on a single partition and produce the resulting output partition without any exchange of data.
+    * However, groupBy() or orderBy() instruct Spark to perform wide transformations, where data from other partitions is read in, combined, and written to disk
 * 12.1 What is data transformation?
     * Data transformation is the process of converting data from one format or structure into another